Programie/Website/src/main/resources/projects/signwarper/index.md

 SignWarper allows players to place signs to teleport between them by simply right clicking on them.

-By default, teleports have a cost of one ender pearl which must be in your hand while interacting with the sign, but it can also be disabled in the configuration.
+By default, teleports have a cost of one ender pearl which must be in the players hand while interacting with the sign, but it can also be disabled in the configuration.

 ## Installation